oniatsu/HotSwitch-HS/README.md

 ## Known issues

-Sometimes, getting windows is failed after the macOS has waken up from sleep.
+Sometimes, getting windows is failed after the macOS has woken up from sleep.

 It would be fixed by reloading Hammerspoon.
 It's possibly Hammerspoon's bug.
 I recommend that you add a keybind to reload Hammerpoon quickly.